-Born and raised in the Midwest, CAITLIN COWAN’S poetry, fiction, and nonfiction have appeared in New Ohio Review, Pleiades, Missouri Review, THRUSH Poetry Journal, Denver Quarterly, SmokeLong Quarterly, Rappahannock Review, and elsewhere.
+Born and raised in the Midwest, CAITLIN COWAN’S poetry, fiction, and nonfiction are forthcoming or have appeared in The Rumpus, New Ohio Review, Pleiades, Missouri Review, THRUSH Poetry Journal, Denver Quarterly, SmokeLong Quarterly, Rappahannock Review, and elsewhere.

-She has been a finalist for the Levis Prize in Poetry (Four Way Books) and the Akron Poetry Prize, as well as a semifinalist for the Boston Discovery Poetry Contest and the Pamet River Prize (YesYes Books).
+She has been a finalist for the Levis Prize in Poetry (Four Way Books), the Akron Poetry Prize, and the Wheeler Prize for Poetry (OSU/The Journal), as well as a semifinalist for the Boston Discovery Poetry Contest, the Pamet River Prize (YesYes Books), and the Brittingham & Pollak Prizes.
 Caitlin has been the winner of the Littoral Press Poetry Prize, the Mississippi Review Prize, and an Avery Hopwood Award.
 Ilya Kaminsky also selected her poem, “Flight Plan,” to win the Ron McFarland Prize for Poetry.
 Her work has received support from the Sewanee Writers’ Conference and the Vermont Studio Center.

 Caitlin holds a PhD in English from the University of North Texas, an MFA in Creative Writing from The New School, and a dual BA in English and Creative Writing from the University of Michigan.
 She has taught writing at UNT, Texas Woman’s University, Interlochen Center for the Arts, and virtually for Blue Lake Fine Arts Camp.

-A former Associate Poetry Editor at Pleiades and a former Managing Editor of The American Literary Review, she currently serves as an Associate Poetry Editor at Poets Reading the News.
+She has served as an Associate Poetry Editor at Pleiades, the Managing Editor of The American Literary Review, and as an Associate Poetry Editor at Poets Reading the News.

 Caitlin works, travels, and teaches for BLFAC in Twin Lake, Michigan, where she serves as the Director of the International Program.